Did you know that September is the most popular birth month in the USA!

 If I can’t use essential oils, can I use macerated oils instead?

-I do not recommend the dermal use of EOs on 0-3 month old babies unless it’s an emergency that involves oozing and/or infected rash, wound etc. However, there is no harm in opting for macerated oils.
+I do not recommend the dermal use of essential oils on 0-3 month old babies unless it’s an emergency that involves oozing and/or infected rash, wound etc. However, there is no harm in opting for macerated oils.
 Infusing dried calendula flowers in sesame seed oil will give you a potent antimicrobial blend that can be used to deal with diaper rash, cradle cap and eczema.

 For maceration, fill a mason jar half way through with dried calendula flowers and top the dried material with sesame seed oil.
 Fill the jar all the way till the ¾ mark and then cover with the lid.
 You can either sun infuse or heat infuse the oil.